 - All states can be derived from a full node (although very old states are reconstructed from requests made to archive nodes).

 - Serves the network and provides data on request.

 Syncing clients in any mode other than archive will result in pruned blockchain data.
-This means, there is no archive of all historical state but the full node is able to build them on demand.
+This means, there is no archive of all historical states but the full node is able to build them on demand.

-Running your own node enables you to use Ethereum in a truly private, self-sufficient and trustless manner.
+Running your own node enables you to use Ethereum in a private, self-sufficient and trustless manner.
 You don't need to trust the network because you can verify the data yourself with your client.
 "Don't trust, verify" is a popular blockchain mantra.

 - Your node verifies all the transactions and blocks against consensus rules by itself.
 This means you don’t have to rely on any other nodes in the network or fully trust them.

 - You can use an Ethereum wallet with your own node.
 You can use dapps more securely and privately because you won't have to leak your addresses and balances to random nodes.
 Everything can be checked with your own client.
 MetaMask, Frame, and many other wallets offer RPC-importing, allowing them to use your node.